23 Sep Five website checks you should do this week that will only take 20 minutes

-Sometimes businesses forget that they have changed their page name on a social platform or the way platforms work has changed meaning that the links from your site no longer work.
+Sometimes businesses forget that they have changed their page name on a social platform, or the way platforms work may have changed meaning that the links from your site no longer work.

-Find all the places they appear on your site and click them all to check they land where you hoped.
+Find all the places social media links appear on your website and click them all to check they land where you hoped.

-Begin with looking in the header, footer and the contact page on your site – if they are not in these locations consider adding them.
+Begin by looking at the header, footer and contact page on your website – if they are not in these locations consider adding them.

 If you have icons for social platforms on your website that you do not post to then ask yourself if they should still be on there.